alex-lechner/Traffic-Light-Classification/README.md

 If you have enough time, love to label images, read tutorials about traffic light classification before this one or want to gather more data, then this is the way to go:

 #### 2.1 Extract images from a ROSbag file
 For the simulator data, my team colleague [Clifton Pereira][clifton pereira] drove around the track in the simulator and recorded a ROSbag file of his ride.
-Because Udacity provides the students with a ROSbag file from their Car named Carla where (our and) your capstone project will be tested on the code/procedure for extracting images will be (mostly) the same.
+Because Udacity provides the students with a ROSbag file from their Car named Carla where (our and) your capstone project will be tested on the code/procedure for extracting images will be (mostly) the same. **The steps below assume you have ros-kinetic installed either on your local machine (if you have Linux as an operating system) or in a virtual environment (if you have Windows or Mac as an operating system)**

 1. Open a terminal and launch ROS by executing ``roscore``
 2. Open another terminal (but do NOT close or exit the first terminal!) and play the ROSbag file by executing ``rosbag play -l your_rosbag_file.bag``